pgmoneta/pgmoneta/doc/ARCHITECTURE.md

 ## Management

-`pgmoneta` has a management interface which serves two purposes.

-First, it defines the administrator abilities that can be performed on the pool when it is running.
-This include for example flushing the pool.
+`pgmoneta` has a management interface which defines the administrator abilities that can be performed when it is running.
+This include for example taking a backup.
 The `pgmoneta-cli` program is used for these operations ([cli.c](../src/cli.c)).

-Second, the interface is used internally to transfer the connection (socket descriptor) from the child process to the main `pgmoneta` process after a new connection has been created.
-This is necessary since the socket descriptor needs to be available to subsequent client and hence processes.

 The management interface use Unix Domain Socket for communication.